wp-plugins/wangguard/readme.txt

  * Free API key for personal use
  * Free to everyone for a limited time!
- * NEW Full Statistics
- * NEW Added the ability to flag a user as "Not Splogger"
  * Clean your installation of unwanted users and sploggers.
  * Centralized database of sploggers.
  * Configure from Admin panel